kravinoofficial/Kalary-Booking/PROJECT_SUMMARY.md

 **Code Quality**: Production-ready with TypeScript safety **Documentation**: Comprehensive setup and usage guides

-Your Kalary Seat Booking System is ready to manage bookings professionally! 🎭✨
+Your Kalari Seat Booking System is ready to manage bookings professionally! 🎭✨